-Opioid abuse is killing more and more Kentuckians every day.
-In 2017, more than 1,500 of our fellow Kentuckians died from drug overdoses - an average of four each and every day - and the number of deaths is increasing by a rate of 11.5% per year.
+Opioid abuse is killing Kentuckians every day.
+In 2018, more than 1,300 of our fellow Kentuckians died from drug overdoses - an average of more than three people each and every day.

 The grim toll on individuals and their families is hard to grasp.
 It is clearly the most devastating impact of the opioid epidemic that is tightening its grip on our state.
 But the negative effects of opioid abuse reach into many other aspects of our society: criminal justice, child welfare, health care, the Medicaid program and Kentucky's workforce.